xihuai18/xihuai18.github.io/_pages/about.md

 Xihuai Wang is currently a Ph.D. candidate at Shanghai Jiao Tong University, supervised by [Prof. Weinan Zhang](https://wnzhang.net/) and [Prof. Ying Wen](https://yingwen.io/).
 He is a member of SJTU-Apex Group and a member of SJTU-MARL Group leaded by Prof. Ying Wen, and is also selected into [Wenjun Wu Honored Ph.D.
 Class](https://ai.sjtu.edu.cn/cultivate/postgraduate/managements) in 2020.
 Xihuai earned his B.Eng. in Computer Science and Technology at [School of Computer Science and Engineering, Sun Yat-sen University](https://cse.sysu.edu.cn/) in 2020.

 Xihuai's research interests include **Decision-making** and **Multi-agent System**.
 Specifically, he is now focusing on
-- **Multi-agent Decision-making in Cooperative Scenarios**, especially cooperative multi-agent reinforcement learning and zero-shot generalization in multi-agent systems;
+- **Multi-agent Decision-making in Cooperative Scenarios**, especially
+  + Efficiency of Cooperative Multi-agent Reinforcement Learning;
+  + Zero-shot Generalization Ability in Cooperative Multi-agent Systems.
 - **Large Language Models for Decision-making**.